TheBeef/EthercatMotorExample/README.md

 The motor is controlled using profile position mode (where you tell the motor to goto a position and it does it without being synchronized with any other motor or from the control).

-This is only a basic example and has only been tested on 1 motor (that had design problems so there could be problems with this example).
+This is only a basic example and has only been tested on 1 motor (the motor had design problems making it hard to figure things out on, so there could be problems with this example as well).

 ## What you need
 You need to have a Raspberry PI 4 with a SPI W5500 connected up to it and an EtherCat motor.

 See http://www.simplerobot.net for examples of how to connect up the W5500 and use the SOEM library.

-This will only go into using this example and assume you have correctly connected the hardware and go the SOEM library working.
+I will only go into using this example and assume you have correctly connected the hardware and go the SOEM library working.

 I have included some instructions for SOEM-W5500-rpi just to make things easier, but you should look at the SOEM library for details (https://github.com/thanhtam-h/soem-w5500-rpi).

 ## Step by Step instructions

-This assumes you have already connected the motor as the first (and only) EtherCat device, connected the W5500 chip, and have your Raspberry PI 4 ready to go.
+I assume you have already connected the motor as the first (and only) EtherCat device, connected the W5500 chip, and have your Raspberry PI 4 ready to go (and that it has access to the internet).

 ### SD card